japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 |
 | ResolveGenerate
 |
-| link:spark-sql-Analyzer-ResolveFunctions.adoc[ResolveFunctions]
+| spark-sql-Analyzer-ResolveFunctions.md[ResolveFunctions]
-a| [[ResolveFunctions]] Resolves functions using link:spark-sql-SessionCatalog.adoc#lookupFunction[SessionCatalog]:
+a| [[ResolveFunctions]] Resolves functions using spark-sql-SessionCatalog.md#lookupFunction[SessionCatalog]:

-* link:spark-sql-Expression-UnresolvedGenerator.adoc[UnresolvedGenerator] to a link:spark-sql-Expression-Generator.adoc[Generator]
+* spark-sql-Expression-UnresolvedGenerator.md[UnresolvedGenerator] to a spark-sql-Expression-Generator.md[Generator]

-* link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunction] to a [AggregateExpression](expressions/AggregateExpression.md) (with link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunction]) or link:spark-sql-Expression-AggregateWindowFunction.adoc[AggregateWindowFunction]
+* spark-sql-Expression-UnresolvedFunction.md[UnresolvedFunction] to a [AggregateExpression](expressions/AggregateExpression.md) (with spark-sql-Expression-AggregateFunction.md[AggregateFunction]) or spark-sql-Expression-AggregateWindowFunction.md[AggregateWindowFunction]

 If `Generator` is not found, `ResolveFunctions` reports the error: